solidjs/solid/packages/solid-ssr/README.md

 This library provides tools to help with SSR.
 So far it's a simple Static Generator.
 This project is still in progress.

 Look at the examples to best understand how to use it.
+Important I make use of conditional export maps here in node.
+You need the latest version of Node 14 (works in latest Node 12 too but this example doesn't, sorry).

 ### Examples